It's not really that complicated.

 Mundane gear is as much as you want, but remember, you are student and thus, are not going to actually be carrying around all that much.
 If you go on a field trip, gear is provided for you.

-Important stats to have on your sheet would be Attack, AC, HP, Saves, and some key Skills, though these can be more or less assigned on the fly.
+Important stats to have on your sheet would be Attack, AC, HP, Saves, CMB/CMD, and, if you want, some key Skills, though these can be more or less assigned on the fly, so skills are optional.

 When you have your character ready you'll need to get a greenlight from a GM to make sure everything is in order and then one of us can provide an intro.
 Depending on what's going on in game at that point you may have to wait a bit.
 Given the size of the cast it can be difficult to manage intros during say a mass combat.
 But don't fret.
 You will get in the game.
 Everyone who wants a spot gets one.
-We are always open and recruiting. :)
+We are always open and recruiting.:)Due to GM burnout and a cast that got crazy big and out of hand recruiting is temporarily closed.
+Any exceptions to this will be on a case by case basis.

 This intro adapted from a post in the recruiting thread by monkeygod with my thanks for compiling everything so I can stop repeating it over and over. :)